grange85/ahfow-www/_posts/2014/2014-04-30-originals-six-feet-of-chain-by-lee-hazlewood-covered-by-cagney-lacee.markdown

 {% ahfowvideo "oa3EqjnvqQk" "" %}

-<p>To be honest the lyrics to me don't match the story, it seems to me its more about a woman keeping her wayward man in line, so Cagney and Lacee's version, sung by Lacee (Dean's ex-wife Claudia Silver) makes a little more sense to me.
-Six Feet of Chain was the title track of Cagney and Lacee's only LP< released in 1997 on No.6 Records.</p>
+<p>To be honest the lyrics to me don't match the story, it seems to me its more about a woman keeping her wayward man in line, so Cagney & Lacee's version, sung by Lacee (Dean's ex-wife Claudia Silver) makes a little more sense to me.
+Six Feet of Chain was the title track of Cagney & Lacee's only LP< released in 1997 on No.6 Records.</p>

  {% ahfowaudio {
   "audiourl": "https://media.fullofwishes.co.uk/05-dean_wareham/audio/cagney-and-lacee-six-feet-of-chain.mp3",